Rangaraj Selvarangan, PhD, BVSc, DABMM, FIDSA, FAAM

 The Kansas City-New Vaccine Surveillance Network (KC-NVSN) team led by Rangaraj Selvarangan, PhD, Pathology and Laboratory Medicine, and Jennifer Schuster, MD, Infectious Diseases was awarded a five-year, $7.25 million grant from the Centers for Disease Control and Prevention from 2021-2026.

 Dr. Selvarangan has been the principal investigator of the KC-NVSN team since 2009.
-Christopher Harrison, MD, has served as co-Principal Investigator of the KC-NVSN program from 2011-2021.
+Christopher Harrison, MD, served as co-Principal Investigator of the KC-NVSN program from 2011-2021.
 For this new funding period, Jennifer Schuster, MD, will serve as co-Principal Investigator.
 Co-Investigators Mary Moffat, MD, and Kirsten Weltmer, MD, lead enrollment in Emergency Department (ED) and Primary Care Clinic (PCC) respectively.
 Co-Investigator Gina Weddle, DNP, reviews inpatient enrollment.
 Brian Lee, PhD, provides statistical support and Dithi Banerjee, PhD, provides laboratory support.

 The KC-NVSN program has been performing population-based, laboratory-confirmed, active surveillance of acute gastroenteritis (AGE) illness and acute respiratory illness (ARI) in children seeking care at Children’s Mercy-Kansas City.
 In the new funding period, the KC-NVSN team will conduct year-round AGE and ARI surveillance of children from the six county KC metropolitan area (Jackson, Clay, and Platte counties in Missouri and Leavenworth, Wyandotte, and Johnson counties in Kansas) seen in CM’s inpatient (IP), ED, and PCC settings.